oemof/tespy/docs/installation.rst

 You can use virtualenv (:ref:`see here for instructions <virtualenv_label>`) or a virtual environment e.g. in :ref:`Anaconda <anaconda_label>`.

-TESPy requires the CoolProp python package, which will be installed automatically.
-As it is build from C++, you need to have Microsoft Visual Studio C++ Build Tools 14.0 installed.
-Try installing TESPy with the following code in the command window of your python environment:

 .. code:: console

   pip install tespy

-If you get an error within the installation of the CoolProp package, install the C++ Build Tools first and then restart the installation.
+If you encounter any errors within the installation of the package, please let us know by opening an issue on our GitHub repository.
 Also, if pip is not part of your python environment, you have to install the pypi package.

 .. _anaconda_label: